128technology/docs/docs/config_ha_vrrp.md

 Activate VRRP on the `wan` and `lan` device interfaces of node1.
 Configuring a lower VRRP priority (97) on the `lan` and `wan` interfaces of router-b, identifies router-b as the secondary router.
 On a dual router HA setup, the vrids must be the same on the two redundant/VRRP devices - `router-a` and `router-b` `lan` device interfaces must have the same vrid, as well as each `wan` device interface vrid being the same.

-:::note
- `lan` devices and `wan` devices can have the same vrid because they are on different networks/broadcast domains.
-However, it is recommended to use different vrids on the secondary router to avoid confusion.
-In this example, we use 95.

 ```
 node                  node1
                 name                      node1